wmgeolab/roadrunner_app/README.md

 Ethan Brewer (embrewer@email.wm.edu)
 ******************************************************************************

-Road data from app collection in Virginia is "final_data_log.csv".
+Raw data from app collection on roads in Virginia is "final_data_log.csv".

 Code for modeling road qualification is "Road_Qualification.py".